-Cars 2, including the very impressive opening sequence, which definitely lets the audience know that we're not in Radiator Springs anymore.
+We were also treated to 26 minutes of footage from Cars 2, including the very impressive opening sequence, which definitely lets the audience know that we're not in Radiator Springs anymore.
 The movie opens with British spy vehicle Finn McMissile (Michael Caine) on a top-secret mission.
 We immediately see all the spy gadgetry this car has at its disposal, as Finn makes his way onto a shady operations base.
 Finn is there to gather intelligence on a powerful device that poses a threat to all of the cars: a special camera that, when aimed at a car, causes their engine blocks to explode.
 Despite all of his advanced covert tactics, Finn's cover is blown and a thrilling car chase scene ensues before Finn makes a daring escape.

 We then see a scene where Lightning McQueen (Owen Wilson) is invited to the World Grand Prix, an international race which features cars from every racing discipline in the world competing on special hybrid tracks which implements each of these unique styles (Formula 1, rally car, NASCAR, Le Mans, etc.) to determine who is the best overall race car in the world.
 Naturally, Lightning brings along his new BFF Mater (Larry The Cable Guy), who now serves on Lightning's pit crew.
 Unfortunately, Mater's bumbling ways end up costing Lighting a race in Tokyo, although it sets up the international intrigue to follow.